-How can we deepen our appreciation for gedulat Hashem — God’s infinite greatness?
+How can we deepen our appreciation for God’s infinite greatness?

-The nineteenth psalm offers two methods.
-The first is by reflecting on the universe’s beauty and internal order.
+The 19th psalm offers two methods.
+The first is to reflect on the beauty and order of the universe.
 Thus, the first half of the chapter describes the power and majesty of the heavenly bodies.
-“The heavens declare God’s honor, and the skies speak of the work of His hands” (19:2).
+“The heavens declare God’s honor, and the sky proclaims His handiwork” (Psalms 19:2).

 With the eighth verse, however, the psalmist makes an abrupt change.
 He then utilizes a second method to contemplate God’s greatness.
 The rest of the psalm reflects on the Torah — its qualities of truth, clarity, and perfection.
-The Torah, he notes, restores the soul.
-It provides wisdom, even to the foolish; and its laws enlighten and gladden the heart.
+The Torah, he notes, restores the soul, providing wisdom even to the foolish; and its laws enlighten and gladden the heart.

 The psalm closes with a request:

 “May the words of my mouth and the reflections of my heart find favor before You — God, my Rock and Redeemer.”
-(19:15)
+(Psalms 19:15)

-Why is God referred to here as “my Redeemer"?
-And why does the psalmist mention ‘the words of my mouth’ before ‘the reflections of my heart’ — do not people first think and only afterwards speak?
+Why does the psalmist mention “the words of my mouth” before “the reflections of my heart”?
+Do not people first think and only afterwards speak?

-The psalm notes our innate fallibility.
+The psalmist notes our innate fallibility.
 “Who understands errors?
-Restrain Your servant from deliberate sins too; let them not dominate me” (19:13,14).
+Restrain Your servant from deliberate sins too; let them not dominate me” (Psalms 19:13-14).

-We may recognize the truth of God’s Torah, but we have difficulty observing the Torah as faithfully as we should.
-We are held back, due to innate human weakness, the limits of human intellect, and personal character flaws.
-The raging storms of our physicality can overwhelm the spiritual light within as it yearns for ever-greater holiness.
-How can we protect and nurture our aspirations for holiness?
+While recognizing the truth of God’s Torah, we may struggle observing it as faithfully as we should.
+We are held back due to human weaknesses, the limits of our intellect, and character flaws.
+The raging storms of our physicality can overwhelm our spiritual aspirations as we yearn for ever-greater holiness.
+How can we protect and nurture our strivings for holiness?

 The answer lies in two God-given gifts.
-One internal, and one external.
+One internal, one external.

 The first gift is the heart’s inner core of purity.
 When the psalmist speaks of “the reflections of my heart,” he is referring to this inner kernel of holiness.
 Ultimately, we will uncover within ourselves rays of pure, Godly light.
-When we are able to free ourselves from the darkness of our imaginings, when we are able to overcome our hesitancy and fear and look towards the inner self, then our heart’s thoughts will always be imbued with holiness.
-Our heart’s reflections will be illuminated with light from the source of true, elevated life.
+When we are able to free ourselves from the darkness of our imaginings, when we are able to overcome our hesitancy and fears and look toward the inner self, our heart’s thoughts will be imbued with holiness.
+Our heart’s reflections will be illuminated by the source of true, lofty life.

-In qualitative terms, the heart’s inner holiness transcends entire worlds.
-But quantitatively, it may be overwhelmed and stifled by the rush of everyday life.
-Therefore, God provided us with a second, external gift: the power of holy speech.
-When we verbalize God’s holy words in Torah study and prayer, we are able to revive the dormant holiness of the inner heart.
-The lofty kernel, our true essence, is like a princess who was kidnapped against her will.
-We may rescue her by employing our faculty of holy speech.
-This is the secret power of speech when it articulates the hidden treasures residing in the soul.
+While our inner core of holiness transcends entire worlds, it can be overwhelmed by the rush of everyday life.
+Therefore, God provided us with a second, external power: the power of holy speech.
+When we verbalize holy words in Torah study and prayer, we revive the dormant holiness of the inner heart.
+The lofty kernel, our true essence, is like a princess who has been kidnapped against her will.
+We can rescue her by employing the faculty of holy speech.
+This is the secret power of speech when it articulates the hidden treasure that resides in the soul.

-Thus the psalmist refers first to “the words of my mouth.”
-Our words in Torah and prayer are then able to revive our inner core of holiness — “the reflections of my heart.”
-We pray that both of these spiritual gifts will enable us to live favorably before God — “my Rock and Redeemer” — the One who redeems us from the emptiness of mundane life.
+For this reason, the psalmist first speaks of “the words of my mouth.”
+Our words of Torah and prayer are able to revive our inner core of holiness, “the reflections of my heart.”
+We pray that both of these spiritual gifts will enable us to live favorably before God — “my Rock and Redeemer” — Who redeems us from the emptiness of mundane life.

 (Adapted from Olat Re’iyah vol. II, pp. 60-61)